dishasheth/TPMS/README.md

 Garmin Tire pressure monitoring sensors are available at $70 per unit.

 # Differentiator:
-Our proposed solution will provide the benefits of both modern hardware and software technologies.
+Our proposed solution will provide the benefits of both modern hardware and software technologies at a resonable cost.
 Our application will take data from the server and alert the user when the pressure drops below the limit.